by Rebecca Rhodes

 Joining Wren onstage are Mrs. Boyle (Stephanie Winland), Major Metcalf (Charles Wilcox) and Miss Casewell (Raquel Jackmond).
 An additional traveler, Mr. Paravicini (David Scheimann), arrives after driving his car into a snow drift.
 Of course, everyone matches the description of the murderer.

-Anyone could be, and should be the murderer with the skeletons they hiding.
+Anyone could be, and should be the murderer with the skeletons they are hiding.
 After a guest is strangled, a mysterious voice whistles the nursery rhyme, “The Three Blind Mice.”

 Detective Sergeant Trotter (Drew Williams) immediately comes to the scene and sets a trap for the suspect.
 Williams portrays his character with spunk and authority.